Fun Learning Materials for Kids!

 , received her master’s degree in speech-language pathology from the University of North Carolina at Chapel Hill in 2000.
 She was an elementary school clinician, but most of her experience is in private practice as a traveling speech-language pathologist working with the ages birth to three.
 Ms. Vroom’s expertise lies in accent reduction and autism.

 Wendy Ward, M.A.T.

 , received a master's degree in special education from the University of South Carolina in 1999 and continued with extensive coursework in learning disabilities, concentrating in the area of assessment.
-She worked as a special educator in the public school setting for six years in Greenville, SC, and then as an editor at Super Duper® Publications where she assisted in the development of assessments and educational materials for students with special needs.
-She currently works as an educational diagnostician for the School District of Greenville County in Greenville, SC and continues to be a representative for Super Duper® Publications.
+She worked as an educational diagnostician for the School District of Greenville County and is currently serving as a special education teacher.

 We never sell/share your email address

 © 2016 Super Duper® Publications.
 All rights reserved.

 Super Duper® Publications | P.O.
 Box 24997 | Greenville, SC 29616 USA